grscheller/scheller-linux-archive/README.md

 as well as information on Linux/Bash environment configuration.

 The primary purpose of this GitHub repo is to capture what I learn<br>
 in a way that helps me stay up to speed on a topic.
-I try to maintain<br>
+I maintain<br>
-additional infrastructure so that this information may be of some marginal<br>
+additional infrastructure so that this information may be of some<br>
-use to others.
+marginal use to others.

 ## [info](info/) directory: